Gawler Ranges

-The Gawler Ranges are a range of stoney hills in South Australia to the north of Eyre Peninsula.
+The Gawler Ranges are a range of stoney hills in South Australia to the north of the Eyre Peninsula.
 The Eyre Highway skirts the south of the ranges.
 The Gawler Ranges National Park is in the ranges north of Kimba and Wudinna.
 The ranges are covered by the Gawler Ranges Native Title Claim.

 History

 The traditional owners of the Gawler Ranges are the Barngarla, Kokatha and Wirangu peoples, who have inhabited the area for at least 30,000 years and are now known collectively as the Gawler Ranges Aboriginal People.
 These Aboriginal peoples maintained and used rock holes in the granite rock formations as a water source.

 The ranges were named by Edward John Eyre after the Governor of South Australia, George Gawler in 1839.
 This was on one of Eyre's earlier expeditions before his famous crossing of the Nullarbor Plain further west.
 It was on this expedition that Edward John Eyre made the first recorded sighting of South Australia's floral emblem, the Sturt desert pea, in 1839 during an early exploration of the region.

 Stephen Hack explored the range in 1856 and in 1857 the first pastoral lease was taken up in the area, Yardea, which was set up on the site of a former Aboriginal camp and included a freshwater spring later used as the station's water source.
 More sheep stations were soon established, including Hiltaba and Paney Station.
 Two good seasons followed in 1857 and 1858, with pastoralists reporting permanent freshwater lakes on their runs.
 Stations were required to stock 50 sheep per square mile (19 per square kilometre) but soon properties such as Nonning were shearing flocks of 90,000.